AtomicSmash/ultimate-mailchimp-plugin/readme.md

-# Ultimate MailChimp plugin - WooCommerce MailChimp signups
+# Ultimate MailChimp Plugin - v0.0.1
-## v0.0.1
+## WooCommerce MailChimp signups
 ### This plugin may break your site 💀 or MailChimp account 💀💀💀.
-Please only use in development environments.
+### Please only use in development environments.

 ![woocommerce-signup](https://user-images.githubusercontent.com/1636310/42940662-3559c458-8b52-11e8-8c8a-c036d31d4cd1.png)

-## Plugin principles and functionality
+### Plugin functionality

-These are the simple principles of how the plugin functions.

-### Single source of truth

 No record of the whether the user is subscribed to MailChimp is actually stored inside WordPress.
 When a user completes a transaction an API call is fired to MailChimp to send this information.
 We usually find if the user's MailChimp subscription status is stored somewhere that isn't MailChimp itself, then a method of syncing needs to be created and maintained.
 So we kept it simple and removed this requirement.

-If your site does need to know a user's subscription status then use the API and query MailChimp directly when required.

 ### Subscription signup on WooCommerce purchase